1. Fort Amsterdam

 One Bowling Green (site of the National Museum of the American Indian)

-The city’s first municipal work force, African slaves cleared land and shoreline and widened Native American trails, including a wide road-later known as Broadway.
+The city’s first municipal work force, enslaved Africans cleared land and shoreline and widened Native American trails, including a wide road later known as Broadway.

 3. Fraunces' Tavern

 A popular restaurant owned by Samuel Fraunces, a West Indian caterer of French and African origin.
 Site of General George Washington's farewell address to his troops in 1783.

 Popular restaurant in the early 1800s owned by black abolitionist Thomas Downing.
 Its cellar served as a stop on the Underground Railroad.

 Enslaved Africans constructed a wall across Manhattan Island in 1653.
 Extending from the Hudson River to the East River, it is later known as Wall Street.

 Established in 1711 at a pier at Wall Street and the East River, African men, women, and children were sold at the Wall Street Slave Market.

 Corner of Wall Street and Front Street